- Faith and Worship

 After the retreat, I began going to Mass with more devotion.
 I also volunteered to serve on the altar and helped play the drums at the children’s Mass at St. Edward Church in Little Rock.
 Halfway through my senior year, I was invited to the Come and See Retreat and it was there that I thought about entering the priesthood.

 So I went and spoke with Father Jason Tyler about what I was thinking and he helped me by answering questions I had about my relationship with God and about the seminary.
 It was through prayer that I decided I wanted to enter seminary.

 I contacted Msgr.
 Scott Friend and began the application process.
 I was scared because I was going to have to let go of a lot of things, not to mention letting go of my family and my friends.
 But God always reaches out his hand when we need help.

-During these five years in seminary I have also learned to see Jesus Christ in my neighbor: in the sick; in the prisoner; in the depressed; in the homeless; in the poor; etc. And once again, he has given me significant signs that this is my vocation, such as receiving my candidature and getting accepted into the theology program in Rome.
+During these seven years in seminary I have also learned to see Jesus Christ in my neighbor: in the sick, in the prisoner, in the depressed, in the homeless, in the poor, etc. And once again, he has given me significant signs that this is my vocation, such as receiving my candidature and getting accepted into the theology program in Rome.

 This past year in particular, I have learned to trust in God’s providence because he speaks to us very often and in many different ways.
 So being attentive to these particular moments has been crucial in my journey to the priesthood.